Dear reader: I wrote this a million years ago.

 Robin: Man I’m hungry.
 “Hey Susie, what’s the special today?
 Seared Ahi?
 No thanks.
 They say you are what you eat, and I don’t want to be a fish.
 Or a fruit or a vegetable for that matter.
 Bring me a side order of — yes I know it’s my turn — I check — bring me a side order of bacon and two scoops of spumoni, like I had yesterday.
 Thanks hon.”

-Mark: Dammit.
+Pat: Dammit.
 I cannot believe Robin checked.
 Damn waitress.
 Oh well.
 I guess nobody has anything.
-I’m going to check my four aces again, real smooth, no matter what.
+I’m going to check my four aces again on the turn, real smooth, no matter what.
 Here comes the turn card.
 It’s the . . .

 Chatter: Last eight in the universe.
 Nice.
-I make quad eights on the turn and Robin is ordering food and Mark is in some kind of weird trance.
-Looks like my best bet to make any money on this hand is to give Robin however much rope he needs to hang himself with.
+I make quad eights on the turn and Robin is ordering food and Pat is in some kind of weird trance.
+Looks like my best bet to make any money on this hand is to give Robin however much rope he needs to hang himself.
 Sometimes I scare myself, how good I play.
 I cast the bait and say, “Looks like it’s going be up to you to steal this pot, Robin.
 I check.”

-Robin: Mark and Chatter both check the turn?
+Robin: Pat and Chatter both checked the turn?
 Hmm.
 That’s odd.
-Now I’m thinking that both of them might have started with pocket pairs in the hole, smaller than eights, and that they both just got counterfeited by the two pair on board.
+I think maybe both of them started with pocket pairs in the hole, smaller than eights, and that they both just got counterfeited by the two pair on board.
 And that means that my nine-high is the best hand.
 Either that, or one of them has a full house and is trying to get me to bet.
 The best plan is to check now, and maybe call one bet on the river if it comes to that.
 After all, I’ve never called on the end with nine-high and won before.
 And how many chances will I get?

-Mark: They should ban those damn cell phones in here.
+Pat: They should ban those damn cell phones in here.
 Damn things take the gamble right out of people.
 I guarantee you, if Robin’s phone had not rung at that instant, he would have bet the turn.
 Damn cell phones.
 Here comes the river card.
 What is it?
 An offsuit deuce?
 Fine.
-Here then is the type of reasoning that makes me a great poker player: I am 100% certain that Chatter and Robin will both fold if I bet the river.
+Here then is the type of reasoning that makes me the great poker player that I am: I am 100% certain that Chatter and Robin will both fold if I bet the river.
 Therefore, the correct play is to check, to get one of these chumps to bluff.
 “I check.”

-Chatter: Here is the type of reasoning that makes me a great poker player: I am 100% certain that both these clowns will fold if I bet the river.
+Chatter: Here is the type of reasoning that makes me the great poker player that I am: I am 100% certain that both these clowns will fold if I bet the river.
 Therefore, the correct play is to check and give Robin one last chance to bluff.
-So I say, “I don’t even want to win this dinky little pot.
+So I say, “I don’t want to win this dinky little pot.
 I check again.”

 Robin: Should I bet the river?
 Well let’s see.
 I am 100% certain that neither of my opponents has an ace or an eight because one of them would have bet by now.
 If I bet the river, I will be called by these hands that beat me: king-high, queen-high, and maybe even jack-high.
 And if I bet, the counterfeited pocket pairs will fold.
 That leaves ten-high as the only hand that I can bluff out.
 Therefore, the right play is to check the river, for value, with nine-high, and hope to win the showdown if they both limped in with pairs.